 Discuss your concerns with your child's prescribing doctor.
 Your child should be brought up to date with all immunizations prior to starting HUMIRA.
 Live vaccines should not be given with HUMIRA.
 Except for live virus vaccines, your child may still receive vaccines while on HUMIRA.

-As you may know, HUMIRA affects the immune system and can lower your child’s ability to fight infections like seasonal flu or H1N1.
+As you may know, HUMIRA affects the immune system and can lower your child’s ability to fight infections like seasonal flu.
 According to the US Centers for Disease Control (CDC), the most effective way to prevent the flu is to get an annual vaccination.

-There are currently 2 types of vaccines available for H1N1 and the seasonal flu:
+There are currently 2 types of vaccines available for the seasonal flu:

 Always tell any doctor who is treating your child about all medications your child is taking, including HUMIRA.
 Consult the doctor who prescribed your child’s HUMIRA before getting any vaccination.